AxC1271/Verilyzer/simulator/README.md

 <p align="center">
     <img src="./table_lookup.png" />
 </p>

-Record the CPU time your program requires to run both examples circuit posted on the website using the input scanning and table-lookup.
+Record the CPU time your program requires to run both example circuits posted on the website using input scanning and table-lookup methods.
 Compare the two techniques.
+The output should look like the following:

 The output should look like the following:
 <p align="center">